-Communicating your forecasts (how much inventory you'll need and when) can help shorten lead times and manage purchase costs.
-Especially since suppliers can proactively prepare for your inventory needs and requested order lead time when they know it's coming.
+Communicating your forecasts (how much inventory you’ll need and when) can help shorten lead times and better manage inventory purchasing costs.
+Especially since suppliers can proactively prepare for your inventory needs and the requested order lead time when they know it’s coming.

 Evaluating your current shipping methods will require some time and critical thinking.
 But if you find a faster or more cost-effective option for delivery, it’ll definitely be worth the extra effort.

 While air is faster than the sea, you might also discover that it’s a lot more costly.
 So, if air freight destroys your margins, it might not be worth shedding that extra few days off your lead time after all.

 Ecommerce operations software is an amazing resource for overseeing your inventory levels and making proactive business decisions.
 With it, you can stay organized and maintain inventory control by closely tracking product movement and delivery progress.

 On top of that, operations platforms can automatically trigger replenishment and real-time data to support accurate forecasts and greater supply chain visibility.
 This way, you can anticipate lead time disruptions and make moves to limit their impact.

 If you’re like most DTC brands, you’re always looking for ways to streamline and simplify your retail operations.